Country Jews: a broader context

 Hymie Arenson (Rabbi), Morris Kaplan (Bride) and Charlie Toube (Groom) – behind and Harry Joffee

 The Vryburg story is part of much wider historical process of Jewish migration from Europe and mainly Eastern Europe and the evolving factors that triggered this movement are important to appreciate.
 There were also dynamics that explain why Jews initially moved to the rural parts of South Africa and their economic activities as traders (smouse) in these environs.
 Some ended up as farmers.
 The subtleties of the powerful old country and community networks (landsleit) help to explain patterns of movement to places like Vryburg, once Jews arrived in South Africa.
-These invisible, yet vital, networks also help to understand business dealings, marriages, why people ended up in places like Vryburg and even places of burial.
+These invisible, yet vital, networks also help to understand business dealings and marriages, These networks often account for how and why people ended up in places like Vryburg and even help us understand places of burial.
 Below are some helpful resources that provide the relevant context.

 Jewish Migration in a broader historical context: